 The Central Platte NRD is comprised of 27 municipalities with varying flood control issues and challenges.
-There have been a multitude of flood control projects across the NRD ranging from dams, to levees, to clearing of creeks and streams.
+There has been a multitude of flood control projects across the NRD ranging from dams to levees, to the clearing of creeks and streams.
 CPNRD works with landowners and other agencies to minimize damages that cause flooding.
 Our goal is to use each acre within its capability and to treat each acre according to its needs as set forth in the technical guidelines adopted by the District.

 Upper Prairie/Silver/Moores Flood Control Project

 June 1, 2017- The CPNRD board awarded the Phase II construction bid for the Upper Prairie/Silver/Moores Creek Flood Control Detention Cell Project in Hall County to Hooker Brothers Construction Company of Grand Island in the amount of $2,246,959.00.
 Nine bids were received to excavate 1,036,300 million cubic yards of dirt for the detention cell.
 Hooker Brothers had the low bid, which was $1,175,041 below the engineer’s estimate.
 Construction will begin in mid-July and be completed by May 1, 2018.
 A bid letting will be held this fall for construction of the levy to be located on Engleman Road.